blu-pi/econ-sim/Diary.md

 Or was it?
 Carrying on for fun... ah such fun.
 Let's see where I can take this.
 Set initital goals in form of TODOs.

+Allowed saving of args used to start a simulation in a file.